jingweizhanghuai/Morn_doc/docs/json.rst

    child = mJSONRead(mother,"child5"); //mother is list, read the node with key is "child5" child = mJSONRead(mother,"a.b[3].c.d[6]");   //read further child node

-or you also can write it as:
+Or it can be writen as:

 .. code:: c